ArbabKhan-sudo/Natural-Language-Processing/README.md

 Cleaning: Remove irrelevant items like HTML tags, symbols, and nonalphabetic characters from the corpus (Data set in NLP)

-Normalization: Convert all words to lowercase and remove punctuation and extra spaces.
+Normalization: Convert all words to lowercase.
+Remove punctuation and extra spaces.

 Tokenization: Split the text into words, also known as tokens.